Reading's More Than A Pleasure

 Where in the World could America get a better return on her investment then if our country would make education a top priority by pouring investments into it.
 It's not like a brand new program, we've had an universal education agenda in place for most of a Century here in America which now needs a shot of financing to make education truly a 21st Century accomplishment.

-Americans pride ourselves in the excellence of our higher education institutions which serves those whose parents can afford their exorbitant costs or are youths willing to mortgage their future by borrowing to attend.
+Americans pride ourselves in the excellence of our higher education institutions which serves those whose parents can afford their exorbitant costs or are willing to mortgage their futures by borrowing to attend.
 Many slots are taken up by foreign students of financially able parents.

 To more and more, a belief surfaces that a higher education is but a "right of passage" of all young inhabitants of our Earth as they pass from youthful adolescence into adulthood, and, as their aptitude and attitude allows them.
 This passage is evermore controlled by a young person's ability to be served by money instead of by raw mental ability.